diaghilev/course-dbt/greenery/README.md

 ## Content covered

-During project kickoff, I am provided us with raw tables containing ecommerce data for a store 'greenery'.
+During project kickoff, I am provided with raw tables containing ecommerce data for a store 'greenery'.

 Week 1 involved:
 - **staging tables** with light transformations of our choosing using snowflake and dbt